 It's Father's Day, and with that, here are five reasons why my dad is the best dad ever:

-In addition to being Father's Day, today marks my parents' 29th wedding anniversary.
+In addition to being Father's Day this week, my parents also celebrated their 32nd wedding anniversary this week.
 This is a staggering statistic in a society where 50 percent of couples - even evangelical Christian ones - get divorced.
 That's not to say they don't have disagreements, arguments, and tiffs, because they do.
 It's that they're completely devoted to each other, and always apologize and work it out together -- my dad says their theme song is by the Beatles: "We Can Work it Out."

 2. Other people tell me he's cool.